vaamonde/ubuntu-2204/05-integrations/01-vscode.md

     Salvar arquivo
 ```

-#03_ Instalando a Extensão do Remote SSH e Explorer no Linux Mint e Windows<br>
+## 03_ Instalando a Extensão do Remote SSH e Explorer no Linux Mint e Windows
 ```bash
 #adicionado as extensões do Remote SSH e Explorer no VSCode
 vscode